Cycling for beginners - Introduction

 That all depends on how much you want to spend (cost) and on how you sit on the bike, and how it fits you (your geometry).

 Cost.
 You can spend a few hundred dollars on a beach cruiser or five figures on a super tricked-out race bike.
+Here is a great resource for the best road bikes under $500.
 Frankly, if you are unsure if cycling is for you and you're just getting your feet wet, don't break the bank.
 You might not appreciate or need all the bells and whistles such as electronic shifting, carbon fiber, and super lightweight components.
 As you progress, you can re-evaluate.
 Some shops allow you to rent bikes, or demo them.
 It is wise to shop around and try as many bikes as you can before you commit,

 Geometry.
 The bike frame lends itself to a certain position on the bike.
 Yes, your bike fitter can make adjustments to the components to make the fit better for you, but the bike frame itself is not adjustable, and each bike frame is designed differently.
 Bikes that are suited for people getting into the sport tend to have a more "relaxed" geometry, which puts less demand on the low back and hamstrings.
 Bikes that are suited to seasoned cyclists, and people who race, or people looking for a more aggressive fit are better suited to cyclists who have worked their way to get there.
 An aggressive fit means a bigger differential between the saddle and the handlebar.
 This takes years of building strength and endurance to stay in that position for extended periods of time.